wuyuebupt/LargeScaleIncrementalLearning/README.md

 ## Results
 We run the code once and report the result here.
 Top-5 accuracy is reported on ImageNet dataset.
 We observe similar results on ImageNet-100 form this repo with new environment and what we reported in paper.
 On ImageNet-1000, we notice some performance drop in several first increments but the final results are even better than what we reported in our paper, which might be caused by different operation systems and software environments.

-Training on ImageNet-100 take around 15 hours.
+Training on ImageNet-100 takes around 15 hours.
 Results are:

 |           | 10 | 20 | 30 | 40 | 50 | 60 | 70 | 80 | 90 | 100 |
 |----------|---:|---:|---:|---:|---:|---:|---:|---:|---:|----:|